First class safety record

 - If any player lifts or removes their goggles outside of the basecamp (safe zone) they will be immediately excluded from the game and not permitted to return that day.
 Many of our competitors merely impose ‘penalty points’ for goggle-lifting – we believe this sends out the wrong message – your eyesight is more important than that.
 We will not accept any short cuts or compromises when it comes to your safety.

 All of our practices are the subject of in-depth health and safety risk assessments.
 These are constantly updated, upgraded and improved.
-Copies of these risk assessments are available on request.

 See also our Equipment, and Full Public Liability Insurance pages.